 As of December 31, 2013, loans and other contingent credits to our 20 largest customers (considered economic groups), equaled US\$4,262.2 million, and represented 18.63% of our total loan portfolio.
 See "-(12) Supervision and Regulation-(ii) BCP-Lending Activities" for the definition of "economic group".
 Our total loans and other contingent credits outstanding to each of these customers ranged from US\$395.9 million to US\$111.7 million, including 18 customers with over US\$140.0 million.
-Total loans and other contingent credits outstanding to each of these customers were ranked in the following risk categories as of December 31, 2012: Class A (normal)-99.3%; Class B (potential problems)-0.7%; Class C (substandard)-0%; Class D (doubtful) -0%; and Class E (loss)-0%.
+Total loans and other contingent credits outstanding to our 20 largest customers were ranked in the following risk categories as of December 31, 2012: Class A (normal)-99.3%; Class B (potential problems)-0.7%; Class C (substandard)-0%; Class D (doubtful)-0%; and Class E (loss)-0%.
 See "-Classification of the Loan Portfolio".

 BCP's loans to a single borrower are subject to lending limits imposed by Law 26702.
 See "-(12) Supervision and Regulation-(ii) BCP-Lending Activities".
 The lending limits depend on the nature of the borrower involved and the type of collateral received.
-The sum of BCP's loans to and deposits in either another Peruvian universal bank or Peruvian financial institution, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, are limited to 5%, 10% or 30% of BCP's regulatory capital, depending upon the level of government supervision of the institution and whether the institution is recognized by the Peruvian Central Bank as an international bank of prime credit quality.
+The sum of BCP's loans to and deposits in either another Peruvian universal bank or Peruvian financial institution, plus any guarantees of third party performance received by BCP from such institutions, nay not exceed 30% of BCP's regulatory capital (as defined by the SBS).
+The sum of BCP's loans to and deposits in non-Peruvian financial institutions, plus any guarantees of third party performance received by BCP from such institutions, are limited to 5%, 10% or 30% of BCP's regulatory capital, depending upon the level of government supervision of the institution and whether the institution is recognized by the Peruvian Central Bank as an international bank of prime credit quality.
 The limits on lending to non-Peruvian financial institutions increases to 50% of BCP's regulatory capital if the amount by which such loans exceed the 5%, 10% or 30% limits is backed by certain letters of credit.